$expr¶

 original state.
 The find operation did not return the binder

-documents, as their discounted price was greater than
+or legal pad documents, as their discounted price was greater than